canonical/launchpad-manual/docs/user/explanation/teams/creating-and-running-teams.rst

 you to bring people together by offering:

 -  a focal point of collaboration.
--  tools for members to communicate
+-  tools for members to communicate.
 -  the ability for many people to share a role, such as a project's maintainer or driver.

 Teams are easy to use: Launchpad doesn't impose rules or a particular